Who is God & What Does He Have to Do with Me?

 He is holy, pure, loving, gentle, jealous, passionate, and most of all, PERFECT.
 (Deuteronomy 13:4)

-He lovingly created the heavens, the earth and everything in it, including people.
+God lovingly created the heavens, the earth and everything in it, including people.
 When finished, He rested, admired His creation and stated, “It is good.”
 (Genesis 1:1-Genesis 2:2)

-God created man last and in His image.
+The Lord created man last and in His image.
 He designed all people with the free will to choose to follow Him or to go their own path.
 This includes the first man and woman, Adam and Eve.
 (Genesis 1:1-28)

 Adam and Eve were placed in the most exotic paradise and were in perfect fellowship with God.
 They had the privilege of communicating with and experiencing the joy of fellowship with the Lord in everyday life.
 God walked among man and it was perfect.
 (Genesis 3:8)